 Henri Cartier-Bresson

 The results may be as different and personal as your viewpoint.
-Some will see the beauty of light, others the less fortunate in the streets (also named “the human condition” category), others again will see funny gestures, and others will focus on characteristic people they see on 5th Avenue.
-It’s all happening in the streets, for you to capture with your camera, and if you happen to live in Qatar, the street may extent to the desert where (surprisingly many) people walk, ride or drive, just as the “streets” of Greenland may differ quite a bit from the streets of London.
+Some will see the beauty of light, others the less fortunate in the streets (also known as the “human condition” category), others will see funny gestures, and some will focus on characteristic people they see on 5th Avenue.
+It’s all happening in the streets, for you to capture with your camera, and if you happen to live in Qatar, the street may extend to the desert where (surprisingly many) people walk, ride, or drive, just as the “streets” of Greenland may differ quite a bit from the streets of London.**

 Art historians' take on Behind Staint-Lazare

-I’ve read analyses of the photograph as a different take on St. Lazare because most of the photographers and artists on that time was more taken by the architecture inside the station.
-I don’t think Henri Cartier-Bresson for a second though about this or tried to make any alternative take on the station.
+I’ve read analyses of the photograph as a different take on St. Lazare because most of the photographers and artists of that time were more taken by the architecture inside the station.
+I don’t think Henri Cartier-Bresson for a second thought about this or tried to make any alternative take on the station.
 In fact, he probably couldn’t care less if the station was there in the background or not.
-The explanation is rather that the photograph happened.
+The explanation is rather that the photograph simply happened.

 Gare Saint-Lazare by Claude Monet.